Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

 The RO at the drinking tap removes the sodium added by the softener, giving you genuinely clean, fresh tasting drinking water while the softener protects every appliance in the house.

-Does an RO system last longer with a softener first?
+Does an RO system last longer with a softener installed first?
 Yes — significantly.
 Pre-softened water reduces the mineral load on the RO membrane and can extend its lifespan by 30–50%, reducing long-term running costs.

 Financial Comparison